On the knee of Galactic cosmic rays in light of sub-TeV spectral hardenings: Introduction

 Given these new measurements of both the direct and indirect experiments, we re-visit the ``poly-gonato'' model of CRs in this work.
 We tend to build an updated phenomenological model of the energy spectrum of each composition which matches these newest data.
 We adopt a log-parabolic spectrum with an asymptotically hardening spectral index of $\gamma+\beta \cdot\log E$ to describe the spectral hardenings.
 An exponential cutoff is employed to describe the knee of CRs.
 Through fitting to different data sets with the two key parameters, $\beta$ and the cutoff energy $E_c$, we further test the consistency among different measurements.
-As an illustration of a possible physical implementation of this ``modified poly-gonato'' model, we discuss a spatial-dependent diffusion model to reproduce the results of the phenomenological model.
+One possible physical scenario for such a phenomenological ``modified poly-gonato'' model is the spatially-dependent diffusion of CRs \citep{2012ApJ...752L..13T}.
+In such a model the propagation volume was divided into two regions, the inner halo and the outer halo.
+The key point is that the diffusion is slower and has a shallower rigidity-dependence in the inner halo than in the outer one, which can result in a break of the spectrum.
+As an illustration of a physical implementation of this ``modified poly-gonato'' model, we will also discuss this spatially-dependent diffusion scenario and compare its predictions with the observational data.